alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

   * BS Architecture and the Built Environment
   * Peabody Scholar
   * Magna Cum Laude
+  * Outstanding Graduate in Architecture & the Built Environment
 * Canyon Crest Academy, Class of '21

 ## Experience